celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 celocli account:show $CELO_VALIDATOR_RG_ADDRESS
 ```

 Lock cGLD from your `ReleaseGold` contracts to fulfill the lock-up requirements to register a Validator and Validator Group.
-The current requirement is any value stricly greater than 10,000 cGLD to register a Validator, and any value stricly greater than 10,000 cGLD _per member validator_ to register a Validator Group.
+The current requirement is any value strictly greater than 10,000 cGLD to register a Validator, and any value strictly greater than 10,000 cGLD _per member validator_ to register a Validator Group.
 Here we lock up 10000.1 cGLD for each.

 ```bash
 celocli releasegold:locked-gold --contract $CELO_VALIDATOR_GROUP_RG_ADDRESS --action lock --value 100001e17